datacentricdesign/dcd-box/README.md

 nano .env
 ```

+You will also need to replace the MAPS_API with your own Google Maps API to load
+maps in applications.

 ## SSL certificate

-Request a SSL certificate from your system administrator and place the following
+Request a SSL certificate from your system administrator.
+You will need to
-files in /etc/ssl/certs/
+ provide them with a CSR file.
+Then, place the provided files in /etc/ssl/certs/

 - DigiCertCA.crt
 - dcd-hub.crt